Jim Molinari

-James R. Molinari (born December 26, 1954) is an American basketball coach and lawyer.
-Molinari was most recently an assistant coach at Oklahoma from 2019 to 2021.
+James R. Molinari (born December 26, 1954) is an American basketball coach.
+Molinari is an assistant coach at Boston College.
+Prior to his stint at Boston College, Molinari was an assistant coach at Oklahoma from 2019 to 2021.
 He formerly served as an assistant coach at Nebraska and as former head coach of the Western Illinois University Leathernecks, where he served from 2008 to 2014.
-Prior to being named coach at WIU, Molinari was as assistant coach at Ball State University after serving as the interim head coach at the University of Minnesota, replacing Dan Monson on November 30, 2006 and being succeeded by Tubby Smith on March 22, 2007.
+Prior to being named coach at WIU, Molinari was as assistant coach at Ball State University after serving as the interim head coach at the University of Minnesota, replacing Dan Monson on November 30, 2006, and being succeeded by Tubby Smith on March 22, 2007.
 Previously, he served as head men's basketball coach at Northern Illinois University and Bradley University.
 He also was a scout for the Toronto Raptors and Miami Heat.

 Molinari graduated from Glenbard West High School, where he starred on its varsity boys' basketball team.
 He first attended Kansas State University from 1973 to 1975, lettering twice with Jack Hartman's Wildcats.
 A 6'1" (1.85 meters) guard who wore uniform number 30, he appeared in 22 games, including a 95–87 defeat to Syracuse in the NCAA East Regional Final at the Providence Civic Center on March 22, 1975.
 He transferred to Illinois Wesleyan University for his last two undergraduate years.
 A reserve who averaged 9.1 points per game, he was a teammate of Jack Sikma in both seasons.
 He earned a Bachelor of Arts in English in 1977.

 Molinari graduated from the DePaul University College of Law, earning his juris doctor in 1980.
 He passed the Bar Exam.
 Molinari spent eleven seasons as an assistant coach for both Ray and Joey Meyer at DePaul University.